Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 ### Validate instance in Azure portal

-- Before submitting the ARM deployment, you need to add your user account as a Key Vault Administrator on the HCIBox resource group.
+- Before submitting the ARM deployment, you need to add your user account as a Key Vault Administrator on the LocalBox resource group.
 Navigate to the resource group then click "Access Control (IAM)" and then "Add role assignment".
 Select the "Key Vault Administrator role" then click on to the next screen to select your user account and assign your user the role.

   ![Screenshot showing key vault assignment](./key_vault_rbac.png)

-- Repeat this process to add your user account as a "Storage Account Contributor" on the HCIBox resource group.
+- Repeat this process to add your user account as a "Storage Account Contributor" on the LocalBox resource group.

 - Now you will use the generated ARM template to validate the Azure Local instance in Azure portal.
-Open File Explorer on _HCIBox-Client_ and navigate to the _C:\HCIBox_ folder.
+Open File Explorer on _LocalBox-Client_ and navigate to the _C:\LocalBox_ folder.
 Right-click on the folder and open it in VSCode.

 - Open and review the hci.json and hci.parameters.json files in VSCode.
 Verify that the hci.parameters.json file looks correct without "_-staging_" placeholder parameter values.